Daurai/Clash-of-Attendance/4_system_architecture.md

 ### Chapter 4, system architecture

-In here we tried to give you a view of how our system database will be.
-Though it is not the final version we built and more improvement will be done to this soon.
-As you have seen the diagram the Admin panel has the access of all the databases.
-So at anytime an admin can add or delete any user or remove their history.
-This account is used for solving bugs or further improvements.
+In this section we've tried to give you an overview of what our system's database would look like.
+Even though it is not the final version that could be built, this should give everyone a rough view of the necessary components of our application.
+In the diagrams below, you will note that the admin panel has the access all of the databases.
+This means that an admin can add or delete any user or remove their history at any time.
+This account is used for solving bugs or developing further improvements.

-As you can also see there is a teachers section by which teacher can only see his courses and the students attendance percentages.
-Also teacher can send notification to specific student if he want  and it will be shown that specific student’s notification.
+Another view of our system is the teachers' section, in which teachers can only see their courses and the students' attendance records.
+The teacher can send notifications to specific students if they so choose, and that notification will be shown for that student on their side of the application.

-And last section is the student section or the user.
-Here the students can see their enrolled courses and attendance percentages and notification about class.
+The last section is the student or user section.
+Here the students can see all of their enrolled courses and attendance records as well as notifications about classes.

 ### Databases :

-We made here couple of databases as well like Class, Students, Teachers, Group, Course etc to keep the data store in specific section.
+Here we have few databases; such as Class, Students, Teachers, Group, Course, etc. to keep all user data separate and viewable only to those with the correct access levels.